 Spice Blend (based on the Herb & Lemon Salt Blend on page 230):

-I had the lid on part way through the roasting time, which resulted in a lot of pan juices, as you can see in the pic above!
+- I had the lid on part way through the roasting time, which resulted in a lot of pan juices!
 Next time I will leave the lid off the entire time, especially if I use butternut squash.

 Cauliflower “Rice” (a grain-free rice alternative)